TigerGraph-DevLabs/tg-ecosys-docs/docs/learn/l-ml.md

 ### Hands on Project

 If you would like to follow along and conduct this workshop outlined above here are the [**resources to get started**](https://drive.google.com/drive/folders/1qEzX7SCvJ_z1-FYBCpwrH3XrvS-Pnqdk?usp=sharing).
-Please reference the video above as an insturction set for the project.
+Please reference the video above as an instruction set for the project.

 ## In Database Machine Learning